galletteuh/ps4disasm/README.md

 The Igglanova was given status immunities like the other bosses.

 Fixed up message that shows up when the whole party dies by poison on the field.

+Raja can no longer equip the Psycho Wand so you won't end up losing it when he leaves the party.

+Fixed status healing items/techs that restore agility and dexterity to their original values even if characters are not afflicted by those status effects.